 depeperwinkel

 The peeled seeds of the nutmeg tree are called nutmeg or nutmeg.
-They are just like the seed coat (mace) very aromatic.
+Like the aril (mace), they are very aromatic.
 Our nutmeg is organically grown and comes from India.

-The nutmeg tree is an evergreen tree that originally comes from the Moluccas and is called pala there.
-But what is nutmeg actually?
+The nutmeg tree is an evergreen tree native to the Moluccas, where it's called pala.
+But what exactly is nutmeg?

-We know it as a 'nut', but in fact it is a kernel, the inner part of the seed, stripped of the hard shell.
-Elsewhere you can buy the nutmeg with shell and all, in our country nutmeg is almost only available without shell.
-Not only this part, but also the seed coat and the pulp are edible.
-The skin is considered a separate spice, and we call it mace.
+We know it as a "nut," but it's actually a kernel, the inner part of the seed, stripped of its hard shell.
+Elsewhere, you can buy nutmeg with the shell and all, but in our country, nutmeg is almost exclusively available without the shell.
+Not only this part, but also the seed coat and the flesh are edible.
+The shell is considered a separate spice and is called mace.

-The nutmeg, to use that word again, is oval -elliptoid - in shape and about one and a half centimeters long.
-The outside is ribbed, a pattern that you also see on the inside.
-Our nutmeg is a selection that consists of nuts that weigh between 5 and 5.5 grams each.
+The nutmeg, to use that word again, is oval Elliptoid in shape and about one and a half centimeters long.
+The exterior is ribbed, a pattern that also appears on the interior.
+Our nutmeg is a selection consisting of nuts weighing between 5 and 5.5 grams each.

-The word nutmeg is a corruption of the Latin "nuces moschatae”, which means 'musky smelling nuts'.
-These are the main essential oils, those with an arterisk * are the main flavor and scent determinants of this warm, fragrant spice:
+The word nutmeg is a corruption of the Latin "nuces moschatae," meaning "musky-smelling nuts."
+These are the main essential oils, those marked with an arteriosclerosis *, which are the primary flavor and aroma components of this warm, fragrant spice:

-- α- and β-pinene, woody pine odor, as in cumin, pine (cone), juniper and hemp,
+- α- and β-pinene, woody pine odor, as in cumin, pine cone, juniper berry and hemp,

 - limonene, the scent of lemon peel,